Degree Programs and Projects

 H. Independent Scholar Program

 The Independent Scholar Program is designed to meet the needs of outstanding students who have clearly defined educational goals that cannot be fulfilled within the framework of a normal departmental or interdisciplinary major.
-Independent Scholars plan their own curricular programs with the assistance of a faculty advisor.
+Independent Scholars plan their own curricular programs with the assistance of a faculty adviser.
 Independent Scholars cannot propose two majors, but can pursue an independent scholar major and one minor.
-For the 2013-14 academic year, application materials are due to the Curriculum Committee by Monday, October 7, 2013, for fall review; and Monday, March 3, 2014, for spring review.
+For the 2014-15 academic year, application materials are due to the Curriculum Committee by Monday, October 6, 2014, for fall review; and Monday, February 16, 2015, for spring review.